Configure TLS Encryption for BeeGFS 8

 tls-key-file = /path/to/key.pem

-Configuring BeeGFS v8 clients with CA-signed certificates
+Configuring BeeGFS 8 clients with CA-signed certificates

-To configure BeeGFS v8 clients to trust CA-signed certificates using the system's certificate pool, set tls-cert-file = "" in each client's configuration.
+To configure BeeGFS 8 clients to trust CA-signed certificates using the system's certificate pool, set tls-cert-file = "" in each client's configuration.
 If the system certificate pool is not being used, provide the path to a local certificate by setting tls-cert-file = <local cert>.
 This setup allows clients to authenticate the certificates presented by BeeGFS management services.

 Creating a local Certificate Authority

 If your organization wants to create its own certificate infrastructure for the BeeGFS cluster, you can create a local Certificate Authority (CA) to issue and sign certificates for your BeeGFS cluster.
 This approach involves creating a CA that signs certificates for BeeGFS management services, which are then distributed to clients to establish a trust chain.
-Follow these instructions to set up a local CA and deploy certificates on your existing or new BeeGFS v8 cluster.

-Deploying a new BeeGFS v8 cluster
+Deploying a new BeeGFS 8 cluster

 beegfs_ha_tls_enabled: true